radrich/richarmstrong.net/_art/limina.md

 These pieces are the biggest pieces I’ve created.
 They’re 5X bigger than my pieces in my [Doodleverse collection](/doodleverse), and 3X bigger than pieces in my [For Love collection.](/for-love)

-{% include img.html caption="Oak frames with anti-reflective art glass" img="img/limina/frames.jpg" %}
+{% include img.liquid caption="Oak frames with anti-reflective art glass" img="img/limina/frames.jpg" %}

 ### Collection details
 - **Artist:** Rich Armstrong.